muratk3n/thirdwave/en/README.md

 U-oh

-"[AAPL, FB] are locked in a stand-off after Apple announced the latest version of its iOS operating system this week.
+BBC: "[AAPL, FB] are locked in a stand-off after Apple announced the latest version of its iOS operating system this week.
 A new feature will prompt device users to decide whether they are happy for their data to be collected by apps.
 Many are likely to say no. But user data is a large reason why Facebook's ad-based business model is so profitable"

 ---